osmianski/laravel-heroicons/README.md

 ## Heroicons for Laravel Blade

 **Update**.
 I wish I knew this earlier.
-There is a [package](https://blade-ui-kit.com/blade-icons) that does that, and more.
+[Blade UI Kit](https://blade-ui-kit.com/blade-icons) that does the same thing as this package, and more.
 Having said that, this package is no longer maintained.

 Heroicons - beautiful hand-crafted SVG icons, by the makers of Tailwind CSS, available as Laravel Blade components: